Nagoya City Science Museum 名古屋市科学館

 While you're here

 The Nagoya City Science Museum is on the grounds of Shirakawa Park where locals come to play sports and enjoy the fine weather.
-Also in the park is Nagoya City Art Museum where you can view over 1,200 works from Japanese and international artists.
+Also in the park is Nagoya City Art Museum, which exhibits works based on seasonal themes from its collection of about 6,800 pieces.
 Just a five-minute walk from there is the incredible Osu Kannon temple.